[For University Faculty and Staff] 2026 SD Joint Training Program

 Guidance (Pre-briefing)

-You can also hear about the experiences of international students who participated in last year!
+You can also hear about the experiences of international students who participated last year!

-Plain clothes participation OK ◎ Participation benefits are also available.
+Participation in plain clothes is OK ◎ Participation benefits are also available.

 Please participate in one of the dates.